arontaupe/privateGPT/Cable AI Instructions.md

-# How to run the cable_ai
+# How to run the cable_AI

-this is a documentation file detailing the steps necessary to operate and install the cable ai.
+this is a documentation file detailing the steps necessary to operate and install the cable AI.

 ## update notice

-all scripts are aliased now. simply open a terminal and type:
+All scripts are aliased now.
+Open a terminal and type:

 this will start the AI server (and the UI under <http://localhost:8001>